kelshazly/hello-world/README.md

 # hello-world
-This is my first Github repository
+This is my first GitHub repository.
-I am enjoying learning Data Science and this repository is created as part of my exercise.
+I am enjoying learning Data Science, and this repository was created as part of my exercise.